AgnieszkaMucha/ParticlePhysics/index.md

 ### C++ or Py?
 This is the question...
 Well, why not trying both?
 Below you can find example of the same analysis in ROOT in C++ and Python scenario [3].
+- Have a glance at [PyROOT](https://root.cern/manual/python/).
+- See examples: